Zimbabweans vote but hopes of ending economic freefall look dim | Politics

 Zimbabweans vote but hopes of ending economic freefall look dim

-By late afternoon he had yet to vote but was determined to see it through.
-The electoral commission blamed the delays on late printing of ballot papers caused by court challenges, saying in a morning statement that only 18 out of Harare's 77 polling stations had opened on time.

-Zimbabweans waited for hours to vote on Wednesday, saying they were hungry for change from economic chaos, but analysts were sceptical that the ruling ZANU-PF party would allow a credible election or any loosening of its stranglehold on power.
-President Emmerson Mnangagwa is seeking re-election after a first term during which runaway inflation, currency shortages and sky-high unemployment left many Zimbabweans reliant on dollar remittances from relatives abroad to make ends meet.
+Zimbabweans lined up to vote on Wednesday saying they were hungry for change from relentless economic chaos but analysts were sceptical that the ruling ZANU-PF party would allow a credible election or any loosening of its stranglehold on power.

-Mnangagwa, 80, took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup.
-He faces 10 other candidates, including his main challenger, lawyer and pastor Nelson Chamisa, 45, of the Citizens Coalition for Change.
-"I am expecting change.
-We are struggling and hungry," said Mabel Fambi, 67, who cares for five of her grandchildren because their parents cannot find jobs.
-She was waiting to cast her ballot in the Kuwadzana constituency in the capital Harare.

-In Harare and the country's second biggest city Bulawayo, both opposition strongholds, a significant number of polling stations opened hours late, forcing voters to wait for most of the day.
-"I see this delay as a deliberate attempt to disenfranchise me," said Fortune Sikireta, who had been waiting to vote since dawn at Maranatha Christian High School in the middle-income Harare suburb of Tynwald.
-By late afternoon he had yet to vote but was determined to see it through.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)